Galleries for private clients: events, portraits, weddings

-Here is a recommended way of setting up galleries when working with private individuals, where privacy and simplicity are key.
+Here is a recommended way of setting up private and protected galleries when working with private individuals (events, portraits, weddings…), where privacy and simplicity are key.

 Once you have set up a first gallery, it will be easy to reuse the same settings for other clients.

-1. Create a new gallery, ideally nested under a common “Client Area” gallery.
-Use the Private Gallery preset.
+- Create a new gallery, ideally nested under a common “Client Area” gallery.
+Use the Private gallery with general password preset.
 The gallery will use the standard Gallery Style, which is a good balance between aesthetics and proofing functionality.
 The gallery will be hidden, i.e. not visible in the thumbnail navigation for maximum privacy.

-2. Click on the Private, hidden link to open the access settings.
+- Click on the Authorizations link to open the access settings.
 Set a password to access the gallery.
 Setting a general password will not provide you with as much detail as to who exactly accesses the gallery, but it will be very simple for your clients.
 Save.

 Allowing free high-res downloads to consumers